steve904/doc-and-blog/content/blog/barber.md

 ## **Enjoy Your Haircut Experience**

 I can promise you that you will thoroughly enjoy your visit to Iron and Cloth.
 After your haircut you can stop in next door and get a wonderful cup of coffee.
-Check out the official website of Iron and Cloth and get to know the barbers:
+Check out the official website of Iron and Cloth and get to know the barbers.
+[Iron and Cloth ](https://ironandclothbarber.com/)

 ![](/images/inside-out-800px.jpg)